-In partnership with the UK advertiser trade body ISBA and Goodstuff we’ve developed a global first – guidelines to get you started with trading on viewability.
+In partnership with the UK advertiser trade body ISBA we’ve developed a global first – guidelines to get you started with trading on viewability.
 We believe this should be a key build on the industry’s digital supply chain programme in 2018.
 We also think it is an essential part of the future of brand advertising.

-The guidelines are a global first – no other market has such a framework – so we want to ensure they are a dynamic document that can be updated as we get feedback from the market and as the approach is increasingly adopted in 2018, as we are sure it will be.
+The guidelines are a global first – no other market or consultancy has such a framework – so we want to ensure it is a dynamic document that can be updated as we get feedback from the market and as the approach is increasingly adopted in 2018, as we are sure it will be.

-How can we be so confident in making that prediction?
-Well, it has become something of a cliché when making predictions to say, ‘the future is already here – it’s just not very evenly distributed’.
+There are already several precedents on viewability in the market.
+It has become something of a cliché when making predictions to say, ‘the future is already here – it’s just not very evenly distributed’.
 In this case, though, we think William Gibson’s remark is wholly applicable.

 The US Media Ratings Council gave ‘viewability’ the green light as a trading criterion for online ads some years ago, and it is well known in the industry that several global players have implemented this model, including Unilever and Proctor & Gamble.
 There is also the precedent that, in 2015, the largest media agency in Austria, Mediacom, persuaded a majority of publishers to sell their inventory on the basis of an independent viewability definition agreed by many of the leading advertisers in that market.